 The mystery is solved!
 As with any accidental sabotage, it’s time to focus on recovery.
 No need to blame.
 There is only one party to blame, and I don’t need to mention any names.

 I try to work smarter, not harder, 80/20 rule and all.
-I prefer to nap my way into an increased credit score by not applying for any new loans or credit cards.
-Easy enough, I am not a huge fan of applying for things because it takes effort and time.
-I would rather spend that somewhere else, like pretending to be a creepy hand shadow.
+I prefer to nap my way to an increased credit score by not applying for any new loans or credit cards.
+Easy enough, I am not a huge fan of applying for things because it takes effort.
+I would rather spend that somewhere else like pretending to be a creepy hand shadow.

 I removed auto pay from my credit cards and put it back to manual and have supercharged my payments and utilization by paying my credit card bills twice a month.

-The best thing I can do is be lazy and do nothing.
+The best thing I can do is encourage my inner coach potato and do nothing.
 Hold onto my credit cards, promptly pay my bills, and try not to get fancy with credit card churning.